poweredgenl/smarthome/README.md

   - Philips motions sensors
   - Zemismart Zigbeee curtain blinds x3
 - Wifi / MQTT modules
-  - Shelly 2.5 (4x, for sunshades on the front + garden, blinds at the kitchen, and one for the garden shed)
-  - Shelly Dimmer (2x for the Garden shed spots and the rear alley spots)
+  - Shelly 2.5
+  - Shelly Dimmers
-  - NodeMCU (2x)
+  - NodeMCU for various stuff
 - Node-RED for automation flows
 - RFX 433Mhz transmitter (1x doorbell / 1x Somfy RTS blinds upstairs)
 - NFC tags for various stuff

-Docker  host for specific tasks
+Podman host for specific tasks
 - [Portainer](https://portainer.io) for management of container stacks, with - see file, a bash script for stopping stacks.
 - [Compreface](https://github.com/exadel-inc/CompreFace) - Video image processing with ML for realtime person tracking
 - [Unifi Network application](https://hub.docker.com/r/linuxserver/unifi-controller)  Managing the AP's and device trackers.
 - [DSMR Reader]([https://portainer.i](https://github.com/dsmrreader/dsmr-reader)o) for the P1 monitor (with serial over ethernet config).
 - [Double Take]( https://github.com/jakowenko/double-take) - intermediate software which bridges between Frigate and Compreface
-- [LibreNMS](#monitoring) - Monitoring the whole network - see further this README for an impression.
 - Smokeping - in conjunction with LibreNMS monitoring ping times to various entities as well as the WAN feeds for their quality.
+- Semaphore UI + Gitlab for everything ansible!
+- and many many others

+Proxmox cluster on Dell R640's with an additional R640 for TrueNAS.
+- VMS and other performant requiring stuff.

 Synology DS920+
-- Basic storage for media, virtual machines etc
+- Basic storage for movies, series, backups
 - Hub for cameras
-- [Frigate NVR](https://github.com/blakeblackshear/frigate) - (due to not having h264 GPU offloading on ESXi)
+- [Frigate NVR](https://github.com/blakeblackshear/frigate) - (due to not having h264 GPU offloading on PVE)

 ### Hardware <a name="hardware"/>